wdwind/accurate_weibo_crawler/README.md

     Finish the authorization.
 And then you will be redirected to a blank page where you can get the `access_token` and `expires_in` from the url:

     http:// oauth.weico.cc/#access_token=**【This is your `access_token`】**&remind_in=xxx&expires_in=**【This is your `expires_in`】**&refresh_token=xxx&uid=xxx&scope=xxx.
- - `cookie`: The cookie is only needed if you want to capture the screenshot of hot comments.
-Find out your weibo.com cookie and copy the value corresponds to key `SUB` into `config.json`.
-About how to view the cookies, check this [article](https://kb.iu.edu/d/ajfi).
  - `task`: The specific accounts and tasks you would like the crawler to perform.
     - `uid`: Id of the user to be crawled.
 This id is contained in the url of a user's homepage.
     - `name`: User's name.
 You can input anything here.